top of page

 Suzuki Cello, Piano

 Carolyn Suda is a deeply-experienced Suzuki cello specialist performer and piano teacher.
 She has performed with orchestras around the country and also taught all ages and levels of students in her private studio and at Monmouth College and Knox College in Illinois.
-She and her daughter Anne Suda (herself an accomplished soloist with international performing experience) are helping us build our new Suzuki cello program for students of all ages.
+Carolyn teaches Suzuki method cello to students of all ages and skill levels, from children as young as four years old to older adults.
+Her students have the opportunity to join our Suzuki cello ensemble, performing with violinists and violists in our string concerts.

 Jessica Campbell